bravojuandb/classicbook-etl-pipeline/sql/README.md

 All executed queries are documented in [`sample_queries.md`](./sample_queries.md).
 These include:

-- Retrieving the Latin titles of each book
+- Retrieving the Latin title of each book
 - Counting verses by book
 - Searching for keywords in Latin
 - Comparing word counts between Latin and English